 Newborn clothes: sizes

 Size 000 is intended to fit babies from 0-3 months, and size 00 is for babies from 3-6 months.
 Some bigger newborns might be ready to go straight into a size 00.
-You might have to roll the sleeves up, but it won’t be for long.
+You might have to roll up the sleeves, but it won’t be for long.

 Sizes vary between types of clothes and manufacturers, so it’s worth comparing clothes to other garments you already have, rather than relying only on the size on the label.

-Because babies really do grow very fast, you might want to try buying the minimum number of clothes in each size.
+Babies grow very fast, so it’s best to buy the minimum number of clothes in each size.

-- two cardigans or jackets (if it’s winter)
+- 2 cardigans or jackets (if it’s winter)

-- three cotton bunny rugs and three muslin (gauze) wraps
+- 3 cotton bunny rugs and 3 muslin (gauze) wraps

 - an infant sleeping bag (as an alternative to wraps)